ARV-NAV/AVVS/README.md

 *(Note: you muse have a active Matlab licence and accout)*

-1) Download matlab runtime R2020a from [Mathworks](https://www.mathworks.com/products/compiler/matlab-runtime.html)
+1) Download matlab runtime R2020a or R2019b from [Mathworks](https://www.mathworks.com/products/compiler/matlab-runtime.html)

 2) Unzip the runtime package and install